Subdivisions of the Democratic Republic of the Congo

 The Third Republic of the Democratic Republic of the Congo is a unitary state with a five-level hierarchy of types of administrative division.
 There are nine different types of country subdivision in a new hierarchy with no new types but with two from the previous one abolished.

 Under the Third Republic, established in 2006, the number of provinces has gone from ten to twenty-five.
 By fits and starts the number of towns that have been, or are in the process of being, upgraded to cities has also increased greatly.

 Reforms to devolve powers to the provinces were completed in 2006, but devolution to more local levels have again been delayed when elections scheduled for 2019 were not held.
 Traditional authority continues to play a significant role in governance with traditional leaders leading many of the subdivisions at the lower levels.

 Territorial organization

-The hierarchy of types of administrative division in the Congo, as set down in organic law, is as follows:
+The Constitution divides the country into the capital city of Kinshasa and 25 provinces.
+It also gives the capital the status of a province.
+The hierarchy of types of administrative division in the province, as set down in other organic law, is as follows: